CyberCoyotes/3603-CodingHandbook/docs/source/controls/FAQ-for-beginners.rst

-====
 FAQ and Getting Started with Programming
 ====

 VS Code has some built in examples and templates to get you started.
-We have uploaded some of the Timed Robot examples and Command Robot examples to out Github page and compliled a list of other teams' code `here <https://cyber-coyotes-handbook.readthedocs.io/en/latest/controls/code-examples.html`_.
+We have uploaded some of the Timed Robot examples and Command Robot examples to out Github page and compliled a list of other teams' code.
 The FRC community is very good about helping each other.

 A few questions when helping new teams with code:
 ====